SeanFitzpatrick0/EBII1819--Trinity_Module_Review/TR_webscraper/README.md

 ## Web Scraper
-This directory contains the websraper use to gather details on TCD modules.
+This directory contains the webscraper used to gather details on TCD modules.
-Information on these module is gathered from the MyTCD Student Portal.
+Information on these modules is gathered from the MyTCD Student Portal.
 This application makes use of a webdriver to navigate to MyTCD and log in.
 You will be brought to the module search page.
 Here you must manullay select a school to search and the scraper will then take over and collect all details on the modules in that school.
 The details gathered will be wrote to a csv file in the **module_data** folder with the name you provided.